 You get into her Prius and head back to her apartment, but you end up being the "designated driver."
 Bad move.
 It's no surprise when Seattle PD lights you up.
 Major problem.
 You can't do any of the field sobriety tests without falling over.
 What's going to happen next?
 Here's some general information on a Seattle DUI case.

 During the arraignment a judge will inform you of the charges and set bail.
 She may impose additional conditions, such as alcohol testing.
-You will enter a plea of not guilty, guilty, or no contest.
+You'll enter a plea of not guilty, guilty, or no contest.
 You can hire a lawyer, represent yourself, or ask for a public defender.

 What About My Driver's License?

-Most people don't realize that when they are arrested for a DUI in the Emerald City they'll have to deal with two historically unpopular government agencies: the Washington State Department of Licensing (DOL) and the criminal court system
+Most people don't realize that when they're arrested for a DUI in the Emerald City they'll have to deal with two historically unpopular government agencies: the Washington State Department of Licensing (DOL) and the criminal court system

 Why?
 Because the DOL will handle your license suspension pursuant to Washington's implied consent laws and the courts will deal with your criminal case.